Class Description

 Day 13 – Tanzania Culture and Karatu

 The morning offers an opportunity to learn about the culture and history of Tanzania, the cradle of human evolution.
-After lunch we begin our excursion to Karatu, driving the through the vast dry expanse of the Rift Valley and up into the lush green fields on the southeast slope of the Ngorngoro Crater, about 7500 feet above sea level, often with its head in the clouds.
+After lunch we begin our excursion to Karatu, driving through the vast dry expanse of the Rift Valley and up into the lush green fields on the southeast slope of the Ngorngoro Crater, about 7500 feet above sea level, often with its head in the clouds.
 Overnight at a guesthouse surrounded by a coffee plantation in the majestic hills outside of Karatu.

 Day 14 – Ngorngoro Conservation Area